PabloMK7/OnionFS/README.md

 ```
 OnionFS_pathchange.py OnionFS.plg folder/subfolder
 ```
-(In the above example, romfs folder will be SD:/folder/subfolder/romfs and code file will be SD:/folder/subfolder/code.bin)
+(In the above example, romfs folder will be SD:/folder/subfolder/romfs and code file will be SD:/folder/subfolder/code.(bin/ips))

 ## Credits
 cell9: Cretor of layeredfs and NTRCFW.

-Nanquitas: Helping me A LOT with my noob questions. xP
+Nanquitas: Helping me A LOT. xP